jordan-nishi/cse15l-lab-reports/lab-report-1-week-2.md

 ### Jordan Nishi A16201086

 **Step 1 - Installing VScode**
-Go to `https://code.visualstudio.com/` and click the Download button.
+Go to [Visual Studio Code](https://code.visualstudio.com/) and click the Download button.
 Once you do you should see a screen that looks like this:
 ![1](reportstep1.png)